 A friend of mine shared a profound article with me from the Wall Street Journal, titled “Mom Was Right: Go Outside”.
 It touches on evidence that being outdoors, especially in nature, improves mood, creativity, and general well-being.

 The article definitely hit home for me.
 I’ve been an avid “indoorsman” since birth.
 I hated being outside, for pretty much any reason.
 It took me 35 years, but I’ve discovered exactly what this article describes.
 At the beginning of this year, I went on the first real camping trip that I’d been on in my adult life.
 I was so deeply impacted by that simple one-night trip, I almost immediately made plans for a second.
 I took up kayaking and since have been on the water more weekends than not.
 The almost overwhelming calm I experience when I’m camping or kayaking is as powerful as the anxiety for which I take prescription drugs.
 Being outdoors hyperconnects me with nature in the opposite direction that I’m otherwise hyperconnected with the electronic world.
-I hope that WSJ article inspires someone.
+I hope that this article inspires someone.
 I so wish I’d discovered this sooner in life.
-I’m now the weirdo that takes pause in a strip-mall parking lot to point out the Snowy Egret to my four-year-old daughter.
+I’m now the weirdo that takes pause in a strip-mall parking lot to point out the Snowy Egret to my kids.
 I’m really okay with that.